OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Experiments

+In this experiment, we compared our \ours{} with other baselines using both image classification and text autoregression tasks.
+Here, we simply make use of the \texttt{jax.vmap} function to simulate parallel computing and measure the wallclock time for each sequential iteration.
+We believe that the time efficiency of our \ours{} can be further improved when it is more properly implemented on a parallel computing platform.
+Besides, to reduce the computational cost of our kernelized gradient estimation in these high-dimensional optimization problems, we propose to use a randomly sampled subset of dimensions (e.g., $\widetilde{d}=10^4$ for image classification and $\widetilde{d}=10^5$ for text autoregression) from the total $d$ dimension to compute the kernel value $k(\cdot, \cdot)$ in each sequential iteration of our \ours{}.

+\paragraph{Image Classification.} In this image classification task, we train a 9-layer MLP (including input and output layer) with skip connections on MNIST \cite{lecun2010mnist}, Fashion MNIST \cite{xiao2017fashion} and a 10-layer MLP (including input and output layer) with skip connections on CIFAR-10 \cite{cifar} datasets, which have a parameter size of $d=978186$ for (fashion-)MNIST and $d=2412298$ for CIFAR-10.
+Both our \ours{} and other baselines are based on SGD~\cite{robbins1951stochastic} with a learning rate of 0.001, a batch size of 512, and parallelism of $N=4$.
+For \ours{}, we employ a Mat\'{e}rn kernel-based gradient estimation with $T_0 = 6$.

-In this experiment, we apply a 5-layer MLP with a parameter size of $d=830090$ to train on MNIST \citep{lecun2010mnist} and Fashion MNIST datasets \citep{xiao2017fashion}, and a simple transformer from Haiku library \citep{haiku2020github} with a parameter size of $d=1626496$ to train on ``Harry Potter and the Sorcerer’s Stone'' and a subset work from Shakespeare.
-In both tasks, all the baselines introduced in Sec.~\ref{sec:exp:syn} and our \ours{} are based on SGD~\citep{robbins1951stochastic} with a learning rate of 0.01.
-As for \ours{}, we employ a Mat\'{e}rn kernel-based gradient estimation, where $T_0 = 150$.
-In addition, a parallelism of $N=4$ is applied.
+\paragraph{Text Autoregression.} In addition, we further train a simple transformer from Haiku library \cite{haiku2020github} with a parameter size of $d=1626496$ on the corpus of ``Harry Potter and the Sorcerer’s Stone'' and a subset work from Shakespeare.
+In both tasks, all the baselines introduced in Sec.~\ref{sec:exp:syn} and our \ours{} are based on SGD~\cite{robbins1951stochastic} with a learning rate of 0.01, batch size of 256 and parallelism of $N=4$.
+For \ours{}, we employ a Mat\'{e}rn kernel-based gradient estimation, where $T_0 = 10$.